edcork/edcork.github.io/docs/pages/write/system_config.md

 ### Check MAC and Cipher algorithms

 For security reasons, the IT administrator may allow only limited algorithms for SSH client connection.
-Make sure the `/etc/ssh/sshd\_config` files on all the control plane nodes and worker nodes are configured with at least one of the following values.
+Make sure the `/etc/ssh/sshd\_config` files on all the master nodes and worker nodes are configured with at least one of the following values.
 If no MAC/Cipher algorithm is configured in the `/etc/ssh/sshd\_config` file, the server uses the default MAC/Cipher algorithm whose default value contains the MAC and Cipher requested by OMT.
 In that case, you can ignore this "Check MAC and Cipher algorithms" section.

 *   **For MAC algorithms:** `hmac-sha1,hmac-sha2-256,hmac-sha2-512,hmac-sha1-96`
 *   **For Cipher algorithms:** `3des-cbc,aes128-cbc,aes192-cbc,aes256-cbc,aes128-ctr,aes192-ctr,aes256-ctr,arcfour128,arcfour256,blowfish-cbc`

-    For example, add the following lines to the `/etc/ssh/sshd_config` files on all the control plane nodes and worker nodes:
+    For example, add the following lines to the `/etc/ssh/sshd_config` files on all the master nodes and worker nodes:
     ```
     MACs hmac-sha2-256,hmac-sha2-512
     Ciphers aes128-cbc,aes192-cbc,aes256-cbc,aes128-ctr,aes192-ctr,aes256-ctr